kwalczuk/Keypad-Studio-Software/README.md

 <img width="500" alt="image" src="https://github.com/kwalczuk/Keypad-Studio-Software/assets/44985287/c895354e-da01-43ed-baa0-124928125cde">

+3. A Keypad Studio Shortcut will be created on your desktop

+4. Run Keypad Studio

-NOTE: You may need to start Keypad Studio after a restart to make sure global video and mic mute works correctly
+NOTE: You may need to start Keypad Studio after restarting to make sure global video and mic mute works properly